8 Questions to Kick Off Designing Your Dry Bulk Material Handling System

 1. What is your timeline?

 Standard dry bulk material handling systems can be online faster than customized systems.
 Reviewing your timeline from the start ensures your line is ready on time.
-Working backwards from the start date can mean the difference between settling for what can be done in a timeframe and a system that will serve your needs for years of growth to come.
+Working backward from the start date can mean the difference between settling for what can be done in a timeframe and a system that will serve your needs for years of growth to come.

 1. Is your system design future-ready?